olih/go-elm-lorca-counter/README.md

 ```make test```     | Run the tests
 ```make beautify``` | Make the code beautiful

 ## Contributors

+* **Olivier Huin** - *Initial Elm support for Lorca* - [olih](https://github.com/olih)

+See also the list of [contributors](https://github.com/olih/go-elm-lorca-counter/graphs/contributors)

-Thanks to the Elm, Go, and Lorca community for providing, among other things, examples of basic counters.
+Also, thanks to the Elm, Go, and Lorca community for providing, among other things, examples of basic counters.

-More specifically:
+Including:

 [Lorca contributors](https://github.com/zserge/lorca/graphs/contributors).

+## Contributions

+Contributions are welcome, especially:
+* [x] Compilation and manual testing under Windows
+* [x] Compilation and manual testing under Linux

 ## License

-Code is distributed under MIT license, feel free to use it in your proprietary projects as well.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE.md](LICENSE) file for details